-Financial Support for Higher Education
+Financial Support for Higher Education - update in progress

 The cost of higher education (HE) is a concern for many parents.
 However, research shows that HE is worth the investment.
-Graduates, on average, earn more in their lifetimes than non-graduates.
+Graduates, on average, earn more over their lifetimes than non-graduates.
 In addition, a university education can be a really positive experience, often leading to a fulfilling career.

 Tuition fees and support